SquadFM/Squad-Field-Manual/README.md

 # SQUAD FIELD MANUAL
 ## Tactics, Techniques, and Procedures
-### This field manual contains detailed information and how-tos for procedures important to soldiers serving in the field.
 #### Bookmark this page: [SquadFM.org](https://SquadFM.org/)
 - - - - - - - - - - - - - - -

+- This field manual contains detailed information and how-tos important to Squad players.
 - If you're a new player **WELCOME TO SQUAD!** We're glad that you're here!
 - If you're a vet **THANK YOU FOR YOUR SERVICE** and for making Squad a great game.
-- To learn more about how this guide came to be, head over to the [About](#about) section.
+- To learn how this guide came to be, how to contribute or download it, head over to the [About](#about) chapter.

 # NEW PLAYERS PLEASE READ